CarlFHellstrom/Websecurity/README.md

 Start the Wallet (send transactions):
     python3 wallet.py

-Start a local PHP server:
+Start a local PHP server with HTTP:
     php -S localhost:8000
     To then open in your browser: http://localhost:8000

+Start with HTTPS:
+    php -S 127.0.0.1:8000

+    In another terminal:
+        caddy run

 Setting Up the MySQL Database:
     Enter MySQL: